Sparse Stream Semantic Registers: A Lightweight ISA Extension Accelerating General Sparse Linear Algebra: Programming and Applications

 \subsection{Accelerable Formats and Operations}

 While we explore further workloads in \Cref{sec:furth_app}, our main motivation is accelerating general sparse \gls{la} on a set of established tensor formats.
 Unlike approaches focused on low sparsities \cite{nvidia2020a100, Wang2021DualsideST, Gondimalla2019SparTenAS}, \glspl{sssr} target flexibility and scalability to achieve notable speedups across a wider sparsity range (see \cref{sec:eval_cc}). \glspl{sssr} support iterating along the major axis of any tensor format where said axis is given by two arrays: a \emph{value} array storing nonzero values and an \emph{index} array storing their positions.
 We call this pair of arrays a sparse \emph{fiber}.
 Fiber-based tensor formats include the common \gls{csr}~\cite{eisenstat1977csr} and \gls{csc}~\cite{duff1989csc} matrix formats, the generalized \gls{csf}~\cite{Smith2015TensormatrixPW} tensor format, and many format variations that slice data, pack it into blocks, or further compress upper tensor dimensions.
 The index shifter discussed in \Cref{sec:agens} also enables iterating on higher-level axes if all axes beneath it have power-of-two dimensions, which can be ensured through data chunking in practice.
-Indices can be of any unsigned $2^n$\,\si{\byte} type that fits onto the memory bus.
-The datawidth is fixed to that of the host processor, but \gls{simd} computations on blocked formats are trivially supported through zero padding.
+Indices can be of any unsigned $2^n$\,\si{\byte} \revone{integer} type that fits onto the memory bus.

+\revone{The data width of \glspl{sssr} is fixed to that of the host processor, but \gls{simd} computations on blocked formats like BCSR \cite{Pinar1999ImprovingPO} are trivially supported through zero padding.
+For example, the 64-bit \glspl{fpu} in Snitch can leverage their 2- and 4-way \gls{simd} capabilities on 32- and 16-bit formats when computing on blocks of two or four elements, respectively.
+We can operate on nonzero \gls{simd} blocks the same way as on single double-precision elements; this substitution is orthogonal to the use of \glspl{sssr} and simply consolidates narrow nonzero elements into 64-bit nonzero \gls{simd} blocks.
+Therefore, \glspl{sssr} should enable similar peak speedups and somewhat reduced speedups for a given nonzero pattern, as proportionally more nonzero elements must pack together to overcome \gls{sssr} setup costs.}

 \glspl{sssr} are not bound to specific sparsity regimes.
 They enable significant efficiency gains on sparse-sparse, sparse-dense, and even dense problems through \gls{ssr} backward-compatibility.
 The supported formats have no structural sparsity requirements and scale well to extreme sparsities.
 Furthermore, \glspl{sssr} do not impose a specific higher-order dataflow: for example, sparse-sparse matrix multiplication (\verb|sM×sM|) may be done in an inner-product, outer-product, or row-wise fashion to best suit the application and data.